 Don’t settle for the status quo

-If you’re not enjoying working life or feel able to perform in your role, Ken highlights it could be the time to take the next step in your legal career:
+If you’re not enjoying working life or feel able to perform in your role, the expert highlights that it could be the time to take the next step in your legal career:

 “Lawyers are generally, by their professional nature, fairly risk-averse.
 This can often make it difficult for them to take steps to try to improve their situation as there can be feelings of “What if I move to another firm and it’s no better there – maybe it’s better to stick with what I know?” or “I’ve put in so much time and effort here that if I stick it out a bit longer surely I’ll be rewarded”.
 There can be a certain amount of Stockholm Syndrome as well – despite objectively being treated poorly by a firm, people may have an unflinching loyalty to it as a coping mechanism.”